Thin Matter

 the blade against fruit

-into the corner of thought
+the corner of thought

 or vegetable